k0rdent/docs/docs/admin/clusters/cluster-iam-setup.md

 * `auth.configSecret.key` - Key within the `Secret` where the configuration is stored.
 * `auth.configSecret.hash` - Hash of the configuration content; used to trigger control plane updates when changed.

 The `ClusterTemplate` must consume these values to configure the API server correctly.
+If you're using built-in templates, this isn't a problem; {{{ docsVersionInfo.k0rdentName }}} includes this information already.
+However, if you're creating custom `ClusterTemplates` you will need to make sure this information is referenced in your assets.
 In particular, the control plane resources (`K0smotronControlPlane` or `K0sControlPlane`) must:

 1. Mount the authentication `Secret` on control plane nodes/pods, and